microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 - Predictably trace dependencies to code for debugging.
 - Only a temporary measure until Fluent moves out of prerelease phase.
 - We can still go back to carets easily in prerelease phase if needed.
+- If beta released in lockstep, can easily go back to independent versioning for main release.
+  - We don't break semver because we were still using prerelease tags

 ### Cons

 - Hard to release components into different prerelease phases.
+  - Resolutions are not good developer experience.
+  - Lockstep is solving temporary problem in this case.
 - Cannot strictly enforce customers to only use the suite package.